-The Company had a net loss of \$15.7 million for the year ended December 31, 2017 and has an accumulated deficit of approximately \$114.0 million at December 31, 2017 from having incurred losses since its inception.
-The Company has approximately \$16.3 million of working capital at December 31, 2017 and used approximately \$10.0 million of cash in its operating activities during the year ended December 31, 2017.
+The Company had a net loss of \$13.3 million during 2018 and has an accumulated deficit of \$127.0 million at December 31, 2018 resulting from having incurred losses since its inception.
+The Company had \$22.8 million of working capital at December 31, 2018 and used \$11.7 million of cash in its operating activities during 2018.
 The Company has financed its operations principally through issuances of equity securities.